Choose another PM

 I hope that I am at any rate acting in the spirit in which we all labour together, and that the result of our labour will be to found a state of high and august aims, working by the eternal principles of justice and not to the music of bullets, and affording an example of freedom, political morality, and just action to the individual, the state and the nation which will one day be the envy of the world.
-[The full text of this speech is available on the Australian Parliament House website.]

 Three years after Parkes' speech in Tenterfield on the Colony's northern border, Barton himself addressed large crowds in southern border towns and some fifteen Federation leagues were formed.
 In the winter of 1893, supporters organised a Federation conference at Corowa and, in 1896, a second 'people's conference' was held in Bathurst.
 Parkes died that year and Barton succeeded him as leader of Australian Federation.

 Each colony had prominent federationists and prominent opponents.
 Many of the organisations campaigning for women's right to vote were influential in the Federation movement and petitioned the constitutional conventions.
 Of the six colonies, only in South Australia could women voters use the ballot box to influence convention delegates.
 In every colony there were federationists like Maybanke Wollstoneholme, who were just as familiar to Sydney audiences as Edmund Barton, George Reid and Richard O'Connor.